 Compare Newfoundland car insurance quotes

-Get a personal Newfoundland auto insurance quote from some of Canada's top providers, for free.
+Shop and compare Newfoundland auto insurance quotes from some of Canada's top providers, for free.
+It only takes a few minutes to save.

 Auto insurance in Newfoundland uses a no-fault system.
 No-fault means you can still be found at fault, but that you'll only ever deal with your own insurance company for claims.
 It expedites the claims process and dissuades people from taking legal action.